cizixs/whoami/README.md

 By default container exposes port `8778`, and returns container hostname(short id) as response.

-You can control what is returned by setting `MESAGE` environment variable(the following example is illustrated under docker 1.12 swarm mode):
+You can control what is returned by setting `MESSAGE` environment variable(the following example is illustrated under docker 1.12 swarm mode):

     ➜  docker service create -e MESSAGE="viola" -p 8778:8778 --replicas=2 whoami:v0.4
     ➜  curl http://127.0.0.1:8778